ZeroIntensity/pyawaitable/README.md

 ## What is it?

-PyAwaitable is the _only_ library to support writing and calling asynchronous Python functions from pure C code (with the exception of manually implementing an awaitable class from scratch, which is essentially what PyAwaitable does).
+PyAwaitable is the _only_ library to support defining and calling asynchronous Python functions from pure C code.

-It was originally designed to be directly part of CPython--you can read the [scrapped PEP](https://gist.github.com/ZeroIntensity/8d32e94b243529c7e1c27349e972d926) about it.
-Since this library only uses the public ABI, it's better fit outside of CPython, as a library.
+It was originally designed to be directly part of CPython; you can read the [scrapped PEP](https://gist.github.com/ZeroIntensity/8d32e94b243529c7e1c27349e972d926) about it.
+But, since this library only uses the public ABI, it's better fit outside of CPython, as a library.

 ## Installation